apache/parquet-format/LogicalTypes.md

 is intended for use cases such as storing file inventories, manifests, and unstructured data references (e.g., images or audio files stored in object storage).

-The annotated group may contain the following fields, identified by name.
+The annotated group may contain the following fields, identified by name case sensitively.
 Field IDs may also be used for projection.
-Every field is optional both in the schema and in the
-data: a writer may omit any field from the group definition, and any field that is present has a field repetition type of `OPTIONAL`.
+Every field is optional both in the schema and in the data: a writer may omit any field from the group definition, and any field that is present has a field repetition type of `OPTIONAL`.
 A group need only define the fields it uses (for example, an inline-only group may define just `inline`, and an external reference may define just `path`).